DataGoblin/GRP-MiniGame-Automation/README.md

 # REDM GoldrushRP Minigame Automation

 The minigame is similar to a popular arcade game called "pop the lock".
-This project aimed to automate it within the game with computer vision and some backseat bus seat math.
+This project aimed to automate it within the game with computer vision and some backseat bus math.

 This project started purely based on a "I can probably automate this" thought.
 Along with my hatred for these lab rat tasks for reward mechanics that are lazy solutions to underlying problems.